Devonta Smith Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- Against the Football Team, Smith put up 40 receiving yards in single career matchup, 19.5 fewer than his over/under for Sunday's game.
+- Smith collected 40 receiving yards in his only career matchup against the Football Team, 19.5 fewer than his over/under for Sunday's game.

 - Smith did not have a touchdown catch in that outing against the Football Team.

-- The Football Team have the NFL's 30th-ranked pass defense this season, surrendering 280.2 yards per game through the air.
+- The Football Team have the NFL's 30th-ranked pass defense this season, giving up 280.2 yards per game through the air.

-- The Football Team have conceded 33 passing TDs this season (2.2 per game), ranking them 32nd among NFL defenses.
+- The Football Team have allowed 33 passing TDs this year (2.2 per game), ranking them 32nd among NFL defenses.

 Recent Performances